AutomaticHourglass/AutomaticHourglass/_posts/2024-02-14-A-Centralized-Queue-System-with-Terminal-and-Python.md

 author: Dr. Ünsal Gökdağ
 ---
 ## TL;DR
-You can run multiple resources (GPU) consuming a central queue system(gsheet) with minimal intervention (mobile phone) 24/7 any place, any time (again, mobile phone) and also, check its status (logging, wandb).
+You can run multiple resources (GPU) consuming a central queue system(gsheet) with minimal intervention (mobile phone) 24/7 any place, any time and also check its status (logging, wandb).

 Interested in the solution?
-[Look at the end of the article](## PS: Whole Code)
+[Look at the end of the article](### PS: Whole Code)

 Interested in the process?
 Read along..

 ## The Problem
-I'm currently doing *a lot* of experiments on [runpod](https://runpod.io?ref=7mip03at) for machine learning purposes and I have realised that I'm constantly using at least 2 GPUs, all the time.
-I remember getting up from sleep and making typing a simple run script, changing a few characters and the going back to sleep and I did not liked this experience.
+I'm currently conducting *a lot* of machine learning experiments on [runpod](https://runpod.io?ref=7mip03at) and I have realised that I'm constantly using at least 2 GPUs, all the time.
+I remember getting up from sleep and typing a simple run script, changing a few characters and the going back to sleep and I did not liked this experience.

-So I started dabbling with chatGPT to create a simple bash script that reads a file which is literally called `gpu_queue.txt`, reads the first line and execute it.
-After a few minutes, a running version was working as intended.
+So I started dabbling with chatGPT to create a simple bash script that opens a file, reads the first line and execute it.
+After a few minutes, it was working as intended.

-What I have started as a requirement is that multiple version of this should be able to run concurrently without executing lines from the queue unless the gpu is free of use.
-Checking that required me to use file locks which I liked learning from chatGPT but the end solution became something *different* but *better* a bit in my opinion.
+What I have started as a requirement is that multiple instances of this should be able to run concurrently without executing lines from the queue unless the gpu is free of use.
+Checking that required me to use file locks which I liked learning from chatGPT but the end solution became something *different*.

 ## The Solution
 I have thought about the ideal solution should have these: